adrian-datacamp/courses-hypothesis-testrepo/chapter1.md

 The `us_flight_delays.csv` dataset contains US flight information, such as departure location, arrival location, cancellations, and delays for US airline companies.
 Select one of the airline companies (e.g. United Airlines), and using a significance level of $\alpha$ = 0.01, determine whether this airline company experiences significantly different delays compared to overall average delays.

+Based on your obtained p-value, the following can be inferred about United Airlines:

+a) UA experiences significantly different delays

+b) there is no statistically significant difference between UA delays and all airline company delays

+c) UA experiences on average more delays

+d) UA experiences on average less delays

 `@pre_exercise_code`
 ```{python}